norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ### Sunset your disclaimers
 Here is a banner you won't see:
 ![Amazon does not need an out clause](images/unreliable_software.png) That is because real products cannot come with an escape hatch.
-The AI Engineering team is responsible for making the consumer experience ri and make it reliable, full stop.
-This doesn't mean _the LLM_ needs to get everything right, every time - quite the contrary.
-It means Engineers must orchestrate the interaction of software, LLM and user to arrive at success, creating a product that provides a reliable and trustworthy experience.
+The AI Engineering team is responsible for making the consumer experience right and reliable, full stop.
+This doesn't mean _the LLM_ needs to get everything right every time - quite the contrary.
+Engineers must orchestrate the holistic interaction of software, inference, and user to arrive at  creating a product that provides a reliable and trustworthy experience.

 I once worked with an ecom platform that was being _slaughtered_ by Amazon over shipping timelines.
 The problem wasn't the platform's actual delivery time - most orders were delivered less than two days travel from a warehouse - it was the logistics of displaying an accurate estimated delivery date while relying on slow 3rd party vendor feeds.
 We could have slapped a disclamer "estimates may be innacurate and you may get your stuff whenever" - but that wasn't the product we wanted to deliver.
 So we built out a simple system: